 On the basis of the European I-O tables, a standard input-output technique was used to calculate the results of the Leontief quantity model applied to employment.
 First, a domestic input coefficient matrix (A) was calculated for each homogeneous branch of activity, showing direct input requirements for the production of one unit of output.
 Then the Leontief inverse matrix (the inverse of I — A, being I, the identity matrix) was computed to obtain the matrix of output multipliers.
 Next, the inverse matrix was post-multiplied by a column vector of exports to calculate the total output embodied in those exports.
 Finally, output coefficients of employment pre-multiplied the former results to obtain the figure for employment embodied in exports.

-The figure for employment embodied in exports is measured by hours worked of people employed by firms directly engaged in export activities (direct effects), including those employed by upstream industries for the supply of the necessary inputs (indirect effects).
+The figure for employment embodied in exports is measured by number of persons employed by firms directly engaged in export activities (direct effects), including those employed by upstream industries for the supply of the necessary inputs (indirect effects).

-Eurostat compiles supply and use tables for the EU, the euro area and the US ( BEA) under the ESA 2010 methodology.
-All statistics relating to national accounts are now developed in this methodological framework, which is the European adaptation of the 2008 System of National Accounts.
-For the US, the make and use tables at producers’ values are available from the Bureau of Economic Analysis (BEA).
+Eurostat compiles supply and use tables for the EU, the euro area.
+All statistics relating to national accounts are now developed in the methodological framework European System of Accounts 2010.

 The data are collected under the European System of National and Regional Accounts (ESA 2010) transmission programme.
 EU Member States transmit supply and use tables (SUTs) to Eurostat annually and input-output tables (IOTs) every five years, up to 36 months after the end of the reference period.